Why We Exist

 Affordability of Healthcare and Related Costs

-Families in low-resource areas may find healthcare to be cost-prohibitive, including appointment fees, transportation costs, and loss of wages while seeking care.
-Adding to the affordability equation, the expense of a nutritious diet may contribute to food insecurity or food shortages among the most nutritionally vulnerable.
+People in low-resource areas may find healthcare to be cost-prohibitive, including appointment fees, transportation costs, and loss of wages while seeking care.
+Additionally, the costs of nutritious foods may contribute to poor diets, food insecurity or food shortages among the most nutritionally vulnerable.

 Acceptability by Participants